tensorflow/community/rfcs/20190501-tf-tensor-cord.md

 ## Objective

 This document proposes a new Variant object called TensorCord.
-A TensorCord contains a collection of strings and release functors / tensor references; and can be used to store references to other Tensors or other memory locations.
+A TensorCord contains a list of `absl::string_view` and release functors / tensor references; and can be used to store references to other Tensors or other memory locations.
 The destructor of a TensorCord reduces the count on its referenced releasers; once the reference count of a releaser reaches 0, it is executed.